cloudmesh/cloudmesh-cmsd/README.md

    +-------+----------+-----------+-----------+
    ```

-## Demonstartion of the different uses of cmsd
+## Demonstration of the different uses of cmsd

 1. Commandline